creative-connections/Bodylight-Scenarios/demo/index.md

 ## Our goals

 * Improve healthcare and medicine with mathematical models of human physiology and models of effects of medical devices and drug treatment
-* Commercialize scientific and technology result
+* Use scientific and technology result in clinical praxis and better education.

 ## What you can do here in this demo